Accelerator

 The StarTUp Accelerator is an eight-week, cohort-based fellowship where founders work collaboratively to accelerate ventures.
 The StarTUp Accelerator targets both TU-affiliated and non-affiliated founders seeking to grow their ventures and who have begun to introduce services or products into the market.

-The Towson University StarTUp Accelerator hosts a winter and summer cohort every year.
-Each is an intensive eight-week, cohort-based fellowship where founders take residency and collaborate to accelerate their ventures at the StarTUp.
+The Towson University StarTUp Accelerator is an intensive eight-week, cohort-based fellowship where ventures take residency and collaborate to accelerate their ventures.

 • The accelerator targets venture creation, which are new business ideas that are innovative and disruptive with the potential to create new markets or transform an existing market.